Quantized mixed tensor space and Schur-Weyl duality: A basis for

 As noted in Section~\ref{section:submodule} we now have the main result.

-\begin{thm}[Schur-Weyl duality for the mixed tensor space, II] Furthermore, $S_q(n;r,s)$ is $R$-free with a basis indexed by standard rational bitableau. \end{thm} \begin{proof} The first assertion follows from the surjectivity of $\pi$, the second assertion is obtained by dualizing the basis of $A_q(n;r,s)$. \end{proof}
+\begin{thm}[Schur--Weyl duality for mixed tensor space, II] Furthermore, $S_q(n;r,s)$ is $R$-free with a basis indexed by standard rational bitableau. \end{thm} \begin{proof} The first assertion follows from the surjectivity of $\pi$, the second assertion is obtained by dualizing the basis of $A_q(n;r,s)$. \end{proof}